Page being translated from English to French. Do you speak French? Help us to translate it by sending us pull requests!

 The Router takes care of forwarding the request to the correct component.

 It is the entry point of the Grid, all external requests will be received by it.
 The Router behaves differently depending on the request.
-If it is a new session request, the Router will forward it to the Distributor (where the new session creation will be handled).
+If it is a new session request, the Router will add it to the New Session Queue.
+The Distributor regularly checks if there is a free slot.
+If so, the first matching request is removed from the New Session Queue.
 If the request belongs to an existing session, the Router will send the session id to the Session Map, and the Session Map will return the Node where the session is running.
 After this, the Router will forward the request to the Node.

 The Router aims to balance the load in the Grid by sending the requests to the component that is able to handle them better, without overloading any component that is not needed in the process.